Building a Democratic Candidate

 here is one statistic from the last election that should be pasted on the foreheads of every Democratic candidate and pundit.

-When voters were asked which candidate best had the “ability to lead”, Trump smashed Kamala exactly two-to-one: 66% to 33%.
+When voters were asked which candidate best showed the “ability to lead”, Trump smashed Kamala exactly two-to-one: 66% to 33%.

-You could write that off to a bias against either women or people of color, but the fact is that this is inarguably a projection of strength.
+You could write that off to a bias against either women or people of color, but the fact is that this owes to a discrepancy in the pprojection of power.
 Trump got 50% of the vote but won 66% on leadership ability.
 That’s more than just bias.

 And that, folks, is what Democrats most need to fix.
 Figure out how to do this your way—and then start doing it.